Paris Paralympics: A Look at India’s Performance

-Which broke its previous record and finished 18th in the overall medal tally and established the country as a rising force in para-sports.
-As Sunday’s campaign ended, India celebrated its remarkable overall performance across multiple games, defeating powerful nations like Ukraine, Switzerland, South Korea, Belgium, and Argentina, all of whom were a step behind India’s Navdeep Singh, who won gold in the men’s javelin throw F41 classification, India’s got his 29th and final medal came courtesy of him.
+India broke its previous record and finished 18th in the overall medal tally.
+And established the country as a rising force in para-sports.
+As Sunday’s campaign ended.
+India celebrated its remarkable overall performance across multiple games.
+Defeating powerful nations like Ukraine, Switzerland, South Korea, Belgium, and Argentina, all of whom were a step behind India’s Navdeep Singh.
+Who won gold in the men’s javelin throw F41 classification.
+And India’s got his 29th and final medal came courtesy of him.
 Navdeep won the silver medal with a throw of 47.32 meters, leaving China’s Sun Peng Xiang behind.
-Simran Sharma along with her guide Abhay Singh registered her name in India’s kitty by winning the bronze medal in the women’s 200 meters (T12) event.
-Indicating a return to form after missing the podium in the 100m sprint at the start of the Games, the 24-year-old visually impaired sprinter clocked a personal best of 24.75 seconds.

 Read This: Paris Olympics | 6 Medals, 0 Gold | India’s Performance Not All Gloom